If you found this page, you have been offered a place in the Master program AI and Data Science and decided to accept

 As you plan your move to Düsseldorf, you will probably have a lot of questions.
 We of the teaching staff of the Master AI and Data Science are usually not the best persons to answer them.
 Below you find a few informations and links that hopefully point you to the right places.
 I tried my best, but I give no guarantee that these infos are right.
 In doubt probably the international office or the matriculation office (SPV) are good places to start asking.

 You might need a visa.
 Regulations vary from country to country.
 You probably best inquire with the German embassy of your home country what to do precisely.
 Some information can be found here.

 To get a visa you might need to prove that you can sustain yourself by opening a bank account and depositing a certain amount there.
 There is some information on that by the HHU International Office.
 The International Office indicated this and this service, for getting a blocked account and a health insurance.

 You will need accommodation.
 Student housing is available and here is some information on that.

 You can also look for other options - you can be lucky and find very cheap housing.
 This is a popular site for finding shared flats and whole apartments.

-You should enrol at HHU.
+You need to enrol at HHU.
 For this you have to send a number of documents to the appropriate office at HHU, possibly through the application portal, within the time frame stated in your acceptance letter.
 Do it early if you can, because it can take a while to process your request, and only after that you will get a student ID and access to the digital HHU infrastructure.